al8/sublimetext-colossal/README.txt

-make colossal words in sublime for greater visibility in the minimap
+make colossal words in sublime for greater visibility in the minimap.

+Usage:
+	Highlight the desired text to blow up, then right-click choose "Colossal"